-- This step is for adults only.
-Grease the girddle with a bit of butter and turn the stove on.
+- Take over and grease the girddle with a bit of butter and turn the stove on.

-- Wait until the butter is hot and bubbling just slightly, and then have your child measure out the first couple of pancakes.
-He should aim to make each pancake with about 1/4 cup of batter.
+- Wait until the butter is hot and bubbling just slightly, and then help your child measure out the first couple of pancakes.
+He should aim to make each pancake with about ¼ cup of batter.

-- Help him flip each pancake once bubbles are forming at the top.
+- Flip each pancake once bubbles are forming at the top.
 The pancake is completely done once each side has turned a warm, golden brown.